< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 It did have a provision for allowing a call to that number from the lock screen -- but since I don't have a SIM chip & the phone won't automatically link to wi-fi hookups elsewhere, that was no good.
 Could I really remotely lock it?
 It doesn't get out so much, so not such a problem.

 DAYLOG THU 26 SEP 24: Sergei Sydorenko of UKRAINSKA PRAVDA conducted an interview with Professor Francis Fukuyama, a well-know political scientist.
 The interview was mostly interesting because Sydorenko kept pounding on the weakening of support for Ukraine in the USA.
+Sydorenko protested too much.
+There's considerable public indifference to the Ukraine War, but repetitive news does that -- and support is not flagging.

 Today, Kamala Harris and Volodymyr Zelenskyy -- in the USA for the moment -- had a joint press conference, with Kamala emphasizing US support for Ukraine and blasting Trump's disgraceful proposals to end the war: "They are not proposals for peace; instead, they are proposals for surrender."